-In the midst of re-constitution (or re-expression) experiments studying detailed participation of HDAC2 in transcription regulations of IgM H- and L-chain genes, we became aware of the surprising phenomena as follows.
+In the midst of re-constitution (re-expression) experiments to further study the participation of HDAC2 in regulations of gene expressions of IgM H- and L-chains, I accidently became aware of the surprising and interesting phenomena as follows.
 We first introduced the tetracycline- (tet-) repressive HDAC2 cDNA into HDAC2(-/-) mutants, and isolated transformant cell lines, HDAC2(-/-)tetHDAC2(+), lacking two alleles of the endogenous HDAC2 gene but possessing the artificial tet-repressive HDAC2 cDNA.
-Contrary to our expectation, surprisingly, IgM H- and L-chains and their mRNAs were very low levels in HDAC2(-/-)tetHDAC2(+) even in the case of non-existence of HDAC2 due to the presence of tet, as well as in the case of existence of HDAC2 due to the absence of the drug and in wild-type DT40 cells having the enzyme (our unpublished data).
+Contrary to our expectation, surprisingly, IgM H- and L-chains and their mRNAs were very low levels in HDAC2(-/-)tetHDAC2(+) even in the case of non-existence of HDAC2 due to the presence of tet, as well as both in the case of existence of HDAC2 due to the absence of the drug and in wild-type DT40 cells having the enzyme (our unpublished data).

-Concerning these findings, members of my research group each had different interpretations.
-One of co-workers intensely asserted not only that the accumulation of IgM H- and L-chains in HDAC2(-/-) was not truly based on the HDAC2-deficiency and resulted from only unknown artificial cause of beneath our notice, but also that the accumulated immunoglobulin proteins were only reduced spontaneously during cultivation for construction of HDAC2(-/-)tetHDAC2(+).
-Since the co-worker was bigoted toward a vague biased (but ordinary in a sense) view that several properties of higher eukaryotic cells are easily changeable during cultivation.
-Similarly, another co-worker conservatively insisted that the accumulation and diminution of IgM H- and L-chains in HDAC2(-/-) were not directly due to the HDAC2-lacking but based on only somatic mutations occurred within the genome locus of the IgM H-chain gene during cultivation for construction of the transformants, since the locus was generally considered as a hot spot for the mutations [62].
-Thus, they were not interested in these findings.
+Concerning these findings, members of my research group had different interpretations.
+One of colleagues intensely asserted not only that the accumulation of IgM H- and L-chains in HDAC2(-/-) is not truly depending on the HDAC2-deficiency and resulted from only unknown artificial cause of beneath our notice, but also that the accumulated immunoglobulin proteins are only spontaneously reduced during cultivation for the construction of HDAC2(-/-)tetHDAC2(+).
+Because the colleague was bigoted toward the vague biased (but ordinary in a sense) view that several properties of higher eukaryotic cells are easily changeable during cultivation.
+Similarly, another colleague conservatively insisted that the accumulation and diminution of IgM H- and L-chains in HDAC2(-/-) are not directly related to the HDAC2-lacking but based on only somatic mutations, which occur within the genome locus of the IgM H-chain gene during cultivation for construction of the transformants, since the locus was generally considered as a hot spot for the mutations [62].
+Thus, the colleagues were not interested in these interesting findings.

-However, intuitively, I believed that the accumulation of IgM H- and L-chains in HDAC2(-/-) was really caused by the HDAC2-deficiency itself, and their diminution during cultivation for the construction of HDAC2(-/-)tetHDAC2(+) should be attributable to unknown important biological mechanisms.
+However, intuitively, I believed that the accumulation of IgM H- and L-chains in HDAC2(-/-) is really caused by the HDAC2-deficiency itself, and their diminution during cultivation for the construction of HDAC2(-/-)tetHDAC2(+) is attributable to unknown important biological mechanisms.
 Such my own opinion was supported in part by our following findings.
-First, several re-experiments (2D-PAGE, Western blotting and/or Northern blotting) showed that protein and mRNA levels of IgM H-chain (and also L-chain) were firstly increased in several independent HDAC2(-/-) mutant clones and thereafter reproducibly reduced, whenever they were cultivated for a long period (our unpublished data).
-Second, by contrast, insignificant changes (increases and/or decreases) in protein and/or mRNA levels of IgM H- and L-chains were observed in numerous DT40 mutant cell lines (approximately 30), each of which was devoid of a member of HDACs (except HDAC2), HATs, transcription factors, histones and histone chaperones, etc. [70-75, 85, our unpublished data].
+First, several re-experiments (2D-PAGE, Western blotting and/or Northern blotting) showed that protein and mRNA levels of IgM H-chain (and also L-chain) are firstly increased in several independent HDAC2(-/-) mutant clones and thereafter reproducibly decreased, whenever they were cultivated for a long period (our unpublished data).
+Second, by contrast, insignificant changes (increases and/or decreases) in protein and mRNA levels of IgM H- and L-chains were observed in numerous DT40 mutant cell lines (approximately 30), each of which was devoid of a member of HDACs (except HDAC2), HATs, transcription factors, histones and histone chaperones, etc. [70-75, 85, our unpublished data].